The NFL’s Marijuana Policy is Still Evolving

-The National Football League (NFL), is comprised of 32 teams and over a thousand players, and has been the most popular sport in America for decades.
+The National Football League (NFL), comprises 32 teams is comprised of of 32 teams and over a thousand players, and has been the most popular sport in America for decades.
 But there’s a new player on the field: marijuana.
 As states continue to legalize cannabis products, many are wondering if it’s time for football’s governing body to update its policies as well.
 The short answer?
 It’s already happening.

 Cannabis has become increasingly popular in mainstream America.
 This is due to several reasons, such as: